blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Theory.md

 # Evolution
 - [[Newton's Experiments on Colours.]]
 	- He came up with the colour wheel aka colour circle in the form of a Newton Disc (Disappearing Colour Disc)
+	- He gave the first method of mixing, which is to 1. mark two colours in a colour wheel, 2. find their barycenter, 3.
+The
 	- Criticized by: Robert Hooke, assistant of Robert Boyle
 - Johan Wolfgang von Goethe, a German poet, proposed his set of [[complementary colours]].
 - Thomas Young's  [[Trichromatic Theory of Colours]].
 It distinguished additive and subtractive colours.
 He came up with a [[colour triangle]] (also used in CIE 1931 Colour Space)